CS1371/homework-compiler/README.md

 ### Test Case Compiler

 Run `build.m` in the Test Case Compiler directory.
-Once it finishes, double-click the resulting `.mlapp` file to install the Test Case Compiler as a MATLAB app.
+Once it finishes, double-click the resulting `.mlappintall` file to install the Test Case Compiler as a MATLAB app.
 It should then show up in the apps list and be runnable from there.

 ### Homework Compiler

 Run `build.m` in the Homework Compiler directory.
-Double-click the resulting `.mlapp` file and run from the app toolbar.
+Double-click the resulting `.mlappinstall` file and run from the app toolbar.

 ## Usage